realworldocaml/book/en/installing-ocaml.md

 * <https://realworldocaml.org/install> and follow the instructions for your operating system.

-* <https://github.com/realworldocaml> has all of the example code freely available under a public-domain-like license, so that you can copy them for use in your own projects.
+* <https://realworldocaml.org/code> has all of the example code freely available under a public-domain-like license, so that you can copy them for use in your own projects.

+* <https://realworldocaml.org/doc> contains the HTML documentation for all the libraries used within the book.
+This is a convenient reference for the Core interfaces, and also the other third-party software we use such as Yojson or Menhir.